Skip to main content

 As regards school education, management and governance fall under:

-• The Ministry of Education and Religious Affairs (central level).
+• The Ministry of Education, Religious Affairs and Sports (central level).

 • The regional directorates of primary and secondary education (regional level).